jaspector

 No public countywide general building permit requirement is documented for ordinary vertical construction in unincorporated Terrell County.
 Floodplain development requires county approval.
 OSSF/septic systems and wells require permits under TCEQ or district authority.

-Typical processing time is 30 days for OSSF permit review under TCEQ guidance.
+Building permit processing times in unincorporated Terrell County, TX typically run 30 days for OSSF permit review under TCEQ guidance.
 No public Terrell County floodplain processing-time estimate is documented..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Terrell County, TX.
 The following work is generally exempt: OSSF emergency repairs such as replacing tank lids, inlet and outlet devices, repairing risers and riser caps, repairing or replacing disinfection devices, repairing damaged drip irrigation tubing, and repair of solid lines do not require a permit, but must be reported to the permitting authority in writing within 72 hours after repairs have begun.; Certain OSSFs may be exempt under the 10-acre rule if all TCEQ state conditions are met..
 Note: No public exempt-work list exists for a general county building permit program.
 OSSF exemptions are governed by TCEQ state rules and the permitting authority's local authorization.
+When in doubt, confirm with the local building department before starting work.